Settle back into studying

 Don't worry if you worried about making the transition into your second year, you're not alone.
 Our team can help you understand the shift in expectations needed to meet the demands of studying at level 5.

-Teacher demonstrating somthing on computer to maths student at Salford
+Teacher demonstrating on a computer to maths student at Salford

 Meet your Student Progression Assistants